craftcms/digital-products/README.md

 * `owner` - Allows you to eager-load the Craft user that owns the license, if any.

 ### Products
-* `isLicensed` - Eager-loads whether the product is licensed for the currently logged in Craft User.
+* `existingLicenses` - Eager-loads all the existing licenses for the currently logged in Craft User.

 ## Examples